stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 02 (P1L2) - Life Cycle Models.md

 ### Choosing A Model Quiz 1

-_Which of the following models is most suitable to develop a software control system?_
+_Which of the following models is most suitable to develop a software control system_?

 Pure waterfall.

 ### Choosing A Model Quiz 2

-_Which model is the most suitable for a software project if you expect midcourse corrections?_
+_Which model is the most suitable for a software project if you expect midcourse corrections_?

 Spiral or evolutionary prototyping.